 Providing access to conduct required inspections of the unit.

+Where the Association is the applicant, failure of a unit to meet these qualifications does not preclude repair to the entire Association, however, the disqualified unit would receive no direct benefit.

 Loan Award

-Loan awards are calculated using the HRRP’s damage estimate minus any public or private assistance provided for repair or replacement of the damaged structure, which is referred to as a Duplication of Benefits (DOB).
+Loan awards are calculated using the HRRP’s damage estimate minus any public or private assistance provided for repair or replacement of the damaged structure, which is referred to as a Duplication of Benefits (DOB) analysis.
 The result of this calculation is referred to as Unmet Need.
 Awards are subject to the maximum award caps specified in the 2018 State of Florida Action Plan for Disaster Recovery.

 URA Compliance